+I am a Miami native and offer psychotherapy in English and Spanish.
 I received my Ph.D. in Clinical Psychology from University of Miami, completed my pre-doctoral internship at Pace University Counseling Center, and completed my postdoctoral fellowship on the Eating Disorders Treatment Team of NYU Student Health Center.
 I also completed my psychoanalytic training at William Alanson White Institute of Psychiatry, Psychoanalysis, & Psychology.

 Prior to entering full-time practice, I served as a Primary Therapist for the day treatment program at Columbus Park Collaborative, an eating disorders treatment center in New York City.
 I have also taught clinical theory and technique in the masters counseling programs at New York University and John Jay College of Criminal Justice.

-I also host the podcast New Books in Psychology, part of the New Books Network, where I interview authors of recent and cutting-edge books in psychology.
+Given my undergraduate studies in broadcasting, I also host the podcast New Books in Psychology, part of the New Books Network, where I interview authors of recent and cutting-edge books in psychology.